SAP/fsm-shell/docs/events.md

 - ### MODAL.OPEN

   Open a modal using `SHELL_EVENTS.Version1.MODAL.OPEN` event from your application.
-You can specify `modalSettings` like at title or size.
+You can specify `modalSettings` like a title or the modal size.
   Additionally, you can provide identification data using the `data` property, and you will receive it back on a subsequent `Version1.MODAL.CLOSE` event when the modal closes.

   ```